tenzir/tenzir/web/blog/shelling-out-to-zeek-and-suricata/index.md

    | sort n desc'
 ```

-The two aggregations actually do the same thing: count the number of unique
-source IP addresses per destination IP address.

 It's a bit unwiedly to write such a command line that requires an external shell
 script to work.
 This is where [user-defined operators](/operators/user-defined)
 come into play.
+In combination with the [`shell`](/docs/operators/shell)
-You can write a custom `zeek` and `suricata` operator and ditch
+operator in more detail, you can write a custom `zeek` and `suricata` operator
-the shell script:
+and ditch the shell script:

 ```yaml title="tenzir.yaml"
 tenzir: